 Les is the Managing Director of the Hong Kong office of CIO Connect, a London based firm that provides advisory and leadership development services to Chief Information Officers.
 He is also the current President of the Hong Kong Knowledge Management Society.
 Les has over 30 years experience in IT leadership roles including IT research with Gartner in the Executive Program practice, Asia Pacific IT Director at DHL and Director of Customer Services at Unisys.
 Based in Hong Kong since 1984, Les is a regular contributor to IT and executive leadership media.

-Nicholas Loup is Chief Executive Officer of Dymon Asia Real Estate.
-Dymon Asia is a fast growing alternative investment manager with in excess of US$5bn under management.
-Dymon Asia Real Estate aims to create a series of managed vehicles matching opportunities with clients both in and outbound from Asia.
-Nick is a General Committee member of the British Chamber of Commerce and a director of the Spinal Cord Injury Fund.
-He is also Chairman of the Asian Association for Investors in Non-Listed Real Estate Vehicles Limited (ANREV), of which he is a founder member; Vice Chairman of the Council of China's Foreign Trade; and non-executive director of the Chelsfield Group.
+Nicholas Loup is Chief Executive Officer of Chelsfield Asia and Group Vice Chairman.
+Chelsfield is a leading real estate development group focused on the principal cities of Europe, Asia and the U.S. Since 1986 the business has constantly evolved to encompass and develop emerging market practices.
+Nick is a director of the Spinal Cord Injury Fund.
+He is also Chairman of the Asian Association for Investors in Non-Listed Real Estate Vehicles Limited (ANREV), of which he is a founder member; Vice Chairman of the Council of China's Foreign Trade.
 In 2014 he became President of the MIPIM Asia Awards Jury.
-Nick was Chief Executive of Grosvenor Asia Pacific and a member of the Group Executive Committee and Group Board.
+Nick was Chief Executive of Grosvenor Asia Pacific with offices in Hong Kong, and a member of the Group Executive Committee and Group Board.
 He established operations in Asia Pacific in 1994 in Hong Kong; the company now has further offices in Tokyo and Shanghai.
 Previously, Nick has been a director of Asia Standard International and a non-executive director at Bridge Capital Delhi and PCD a department store business in China.
 He has also been a member of the World Economic Forum's Fiscal Sustainability Global Agenda Council (GAC) and on the Asia Acquisition Committee of the Tate.
 Prior to arriving in Asia, Nick was a director of Trafalgar House Developments, with responsibility for developments in London's West End.

 Paul Lynch has been with Prudential Corporation Asia since May 2014 as Regional Director overseeing Government Relations in 13 markets in Asia Pacific.
 From 1992-1996 Paul served in a number of positions in the Home Office and as Private Secretary to the Parliamentary Secretary in the Cabinet Office.
 Paul joined the Foreign and Commonwealth Office in 1996.
 In his diplomatic career Paul was posted as First Secretary Science and Technology at the British Embassy Tokyo, Commercial Consul and later HM Consul General West Japan, based in Osaka; HM Consul General, Houston as the UK's most senior representative to six states in the south of the USA; and Deputy Head of Mission and Director Trade and Investment, British Consulate General, Hong Kong.
 Paul has a BSc.
 (Hons) in Psychology from the University of Hertfordshire, and a MSc. in Social Psychology from the London School of Economics and Political Science

-Paul is the Asia-Pacific head of the London high-jeweller David Morris.
+Paul is Head of Sales at Bonhams.
 After graduating from King’s College London, he began working at Cartier and has since held senior positions in a number of top international jewellery houses in London, Paris and now Hong Kong in a career that has spanned over 17 years.
 Highly experienced with UHNWIs, his expertise lies in sales, marketing, branding and business development.
 Paul also sits on the British Chamber’s General Committee.

 Peter is responsible for Standard Chartered’s Greater China and North East Asian Corporate Finance business covering Greater China, Korea and Japan.
 This includes Project and Export Finance, Structured Trade Finance, Leverage Finance, Leasing and Asset Secured Finance, Principal Finance, Equity Capital Markets, Mergers and Acquisitions advisory (M&A).
 He joined in April 2013 from UBS where he had spent a career of some 24 years, including, Head of Asian Equity Capital Markets, Head of Asian Investment Banking, Chief Executive of UBS Middle East and most recently Chairman of Global Capital Markets, Asia.
 Peter first came to Asia in 1994 to work on a large financing in Indonesia.
 He settled in Hong Kong in 1996 where, apart from three and a half years in the Middle East, he has lived ever since.
 He has a long association with the region and has worked with a large number of Hong Kong and Hong Kong based corporate and Government entities.
 He is a graduate of Oxford University and a Member of the Institute of Chartered Accountants in England & Wales.
 Peter, who was born in India, is married with three daughters.